omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A project may have several build configurations, where each configuration describes the selected compiler toolchain,
-debug or release mode, any potential extra include and linker paths, defined symbols, etc. You can activate, create or
+debug or release mode, any potential extra include and linker paths, defined symbols, etc. You can activate, create, or
 delete build configurations under the :guilabel:`Build Configurations` submenu of the project context menu.

 .. note::

-   Make sure that the names of all configurations contain the ``debug`` or the ``release``
+   Make sure that the names of all configurations contain the ``debug`` or ``release``
    substring.
-The IDE launcher uses the name of the configuration to switch the matching configuration depending whether
+The IDE launcher uses the name of the configuration to switch the matching configuration depending on
-   you want to debug or run the simulation.
+   whether you want to debug or run the simulation.

 Configuring the Project Build System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |omnet++| uses makefiles to build the project.
-You can use a single makefile for the whole project, or a hiearchy of
+You can use a single makefile for the whole project or a hierarchy of
 makefiles.
-Each makefile may be hand-written (i.e. provided by you), or generated automatically.
+Each makefile may be hand-written (provided by you) or generated automatically.
 The IDE provides several options for automatically created makefiles.

 The build system for an |omnet++| project can be configured on the :menuselection:`|omnet++| --> Makemake` page of the :guilabel:`Project Properties` dialog.
-All settings you do in this page will affect all build configurations.
+All settings you do on this page will affect all build configurations.

 .. figure:: pictures/CPP-SourceFolder.png
    :width: 60%